Is 'SNL' New This Week and Who Will Be Hosting?

 Who Is Hosting 'SNL' This Week?

-Stand-up comedian Shane Gillis is set to make his hosting debut on this week's episode of Saturday Night Live.
-If that name rings a bell, Gillis was initially hired as a cast member back in 2019, but due to the re-emergence of some controversial jokes and comments he made on a podcast, he was let go from the show only four days after he was cast.
-Despite this, Gillis has since risen to greater fame through his YouTube web series Gilly and Keeves, where he starred alongside fellow stand-up comic John McKeever.
-He has released two comedy specials, the first was the independently released Shane Gillis: Live in Austin in 2021, and the second was the Netflix-exclusive Shane Gillis: Beautiful Dogs in 2023.
-Also in 2023, Gillis had a recurring role alongside former SNL cast member Pete Davidson on the Peacock dark-comedy series Bupkis, where he played Gilly.
+Emmy-nominated actress Sydney Sweeney is set to host this week's episode of Saturday Night Live, which marks her first time on the show.
+Perhaps best known for her acclaimed role as Cassie in Euphoria and Olivia in The White Lotus Season 1, Sweeney has quickly become one of the most sought-after actresses in the business.
+As of late, Sweeney has ventured into starring in movies.
+She starred alongside Glen Powell in Will Gluck's romantic comedy Anyone but You, which was a box office sensation, grossing over $200 million at the worldwide box office off a $25 million budget.
+Most recently, Sweeney made the jump into the world of superheroes with Madame Web, starring in a supporting role as future Spider-Woman Julia Cornwall, although the film was critically maligned and bombed at the box office.
+We also won't have to wait much longer for her next big-screen outing as she headlines the new supernatural horror movie Immaculate, which hits theaters on March 20.
+Also on the horizon for Sweeney is the Apple TV+ movie Echo Valley co-starring Julianne Moore, and Ron Howard's survival thriller Eden co-starring Ana de Armas and Vanessa Kirby.

-So far the list of Season 49 hosts has included, Pete Davidson, R&B superstar Bad Bunny, stand-up comedian Nate Bargatze, Wonka's Timothée Chalamet, Aquaman and the Lost Kingdom's Jason Momoa, Poor Things' Emma Stone, Ferrari's Adam Driver, former cast-member and Barbie scene-stealer Kate McKinnon, Saltburn's Jacob Elordi, Madame Web's Dakota Johnson, and The Bear's Ayo Edebiri.
+So far the list of Season 49 hosts has included, Pete Davidson, R&B superstar Bad Bunny, stand-up comedian Nate Bargatze, Wonka's Timothée Chalamet, Aquaman and the Lost Kingdom's Jason Momoa, Poor Things' Emma Stone, Ferrari's Adam Driver, former cast-member and Barbie scene-stealer Kate McKinnon, Saltburn's Jacob Elordi, Sweeney's Madame Web co-star Dakota Johnson, The Bear's Ayo Edebiri, and stand-up comedian Shane Gillis.

 Who Is 'SNL's Musical Guest This Week?

-Rapper 21 Savage is set to be the musical guest for this week's SNL.
-The Grammy-nominated artist has released three solo studio albums, Issa Album in 2017, I Am > I Was in 2018, and most recently American Dream in 2024.
-He has also released three different collaborative albums including Without Warning alongside Offset and Metro Boomin in 2017, Savage Mode II with Metro Boomin in 2020, and Her Loss with Drake in 2022.
-In 2021, 21 Savage released a soundtrack EP for the spin-off horror flick Spiral: From the Book of Saw, which was the ninth installment in the Saw franchise.
-He has also worked alongside artists such as J. Cole, ASAP Rocky, Future, Childish Gambino, Calvin Harris, the Weeknd, Usher, and Nas.
-The rapper also recently appeared as a playable character in the DLC for the video game Call of Duty Modern Warfare II.
+Seven-time Grammy Award winner and country music superstar Kasey Musgraves is set to be the musical guest star for this week's Saturday Night Live.
+Musgraves has released five albums, Same Trailer Different Park in 2013, Pageant Material in 2015, A Very Kacey Christmas in 2016, Golden Hour in 2018, Star-Crossed in 2021, with her sixth album, Deeper Well, releasing on March 15.
+In 2019, she hosted her first television special, The Kacey Musgraves Christmas Show on Prime Video.
+This will mark Musgraves' third time as a musical guest on SNL after having made waves in her last appearance by performing nude.

-Musical guests for Season 49 have included Ice Spice, Bad Bunny, Foo Fighters, Boygenius, Tate McRae, Noah Kahan, Olivia Rodrigo, Billie Eilish, Reneé Rapp, Justin Timberlake, and Jennifer Lopez.
+Musical guests for Season 49 have included Ice Spice, Bad Bunny, Foo Fighters, Boygenius, Tate McRae, Noah Kahan, Olivia Rodrigo, Billie Eilish, Reneé Rapp, Justin Timberlake, Jennifer Lopez, and 21 Savage.

 Watch the Promos for This Week's 'SNL'

-Note: Editor's Note: This piece was updated on March 2.